Last Updated: September 5, 2022

 - End caps covers appear loose.

-Hunting with these 8x42mm binoculars makes it more enjoyable than searching in the woods for prey with your naked eye.
+A hunting adventure with these 8x42mm hunting binoculars makes it more enjoyable than searching in the woods for prey with your naked eye.
 You can also use them to look at birds in your backyard.

 Their eye relief is comfortable, and they are not heavy, so your hands and eyes are taken care of by this model.